Issue 1 (2008)

 The inaugural issue of is a snapshot issue, designed to give an impression of the range of graduate-level American studies in Europe.
 It contains six academic and five artistic contributions, as well as one piece by a professor in the field.

-Prof. Anne Koenen,
+Prof. Dr. Anne Koenen

 Sebastian M. Herrmann